momokotomoko/ffxivStreamDeckFirmamentTrackerPlugin/README.md

 The title is automatically set by the plugin to display the server name and progress percentage.

+`Server Select`

+Select a server from the dropdown menu to track.

 `Server`

-Select a server to track.
+Textbox where you can type the name of the server to track, in case it is not in the dropdown menu.

 `Font`